certanet/firepyer/README.md

 ## Installation

-As the project is still in development, the best place to download is currently directly from source.
+The latest release is available to download from PyPI, simply using `pip install firepyer`.

-Alternatively, the latest release will soon be available to download from PyPI, simply using `pip install firepyer`
+Alternatively, as this project is still in early development, the best place to get the most recent features is directly from the [source GitHub repo](https://github.com/certanet/firepyer).

 ## Usage